Saint Joseph's Hawks: Olympians

 Mike Bantom was on the US Olympic Team in 1972 in Munich.
 The games will be always remembered for the terrorist attacks as well as the still controversial ending of the basketball championship game.
 To this day no member of the 1972 team has accepted their silver medals and many have stipulations in their wills that none of their heirs can ever make a valid claim to receive them after the competitors have died.

+Tim Mulqueen was an assistant coach/goalkeeper coach on the 2008 Men's Olympic Soccer Team in Beijing.